 Nuts and seeds are a powerhouse among the food groups.
-These little nuggets pack a wide variety of healthy fats, protein, vitamins, minerals and antioxidants to help keep us fit and healthy.
+These little nuggets pack a wide variety of healthy fats, protein, vitamins, minerals and antioxidants to help keep our bodies fit and healthy, including maintaining eye health.

 Here are a few of their wholesome nutritional properties: